Detective Knight: Rogue: Production

 In October 2021, Bruce Willis signed on to star in an action film under the working title Knight.
 The film was written and directed by Edward John Drake and produced by Randall Emmett and George Furla.
 Principal photography began in Las Cruces, New Mexico on October 25, 2021.
 Knight is the first New Mexico film production since the manslaughter incident on Rust.
 Due to the Rust incident, the production of Knight decided to scrap all plans to use blanks in their prop guns.
 In an interview with KOAT-TV, Drake said, in reference to not using blanks while filming Knight, "it means a lot more work in post-production for the film to make these weapons look realistic, which is what the blanks are intended to do, so it did increase some costs there but they were more than willing and happy to make those changes to ensure everybody's safety."

 Parts of downtown Las Cruces were temporarily closed due to the production's filming schedule.
 Filming moved to Vancouver, Canada, from November 17 to December 14, 2021.
 By January 9, 2022, filming had wrapped, according to Trevor Gretzky, who co-stars in the film alongside Willis.
-Detective Knight: Rogue is one of the last films to star Willis, who retired from acting because he was diagnosed with frontotemporal dementia.
+Detective Knight: Independence is one of the last films to star Willis, who retired from acting because he was diagnosed with frontotemporal dementia.